-Science Foundation Ireland is delighted to add a new feature to our annual Summit, by introducing a virtual poster session to exhibit and showcase our funded community’s cutting-edge research.
+Science Foundation Ireland welcomes submissions for inclusion in the SFI Summit virtual poster exhibit to showcase our funded community’s cutting-edge research.
 You will find the poster submission form at the end of this page, as well as an overview of the submission rules and guidelines to ensure good quality submissions are received in a consistent format, that delegates can access and enjoy.

 Who can submit a poster?

 When will submissions open?

 Submissions are now open!
 There is a submission form at the end of this page.
 We strongly encourage you to submit a video poster presentation (details below).
 Please only submit your poster once.

 When is the deadline for submissions?

-The deadline for submitting your poster is Wednesday 21st October 2020, at 5PM.
+The deadline for submitting your poster is 5pm on Monday 4th October 2021.